The minimal dimensions of faithful representations for Heisenberg Lie superalgebras: Introduction

 with multiplication given by

 the remaining brackets being zero.

-Both $\mathfrak{h}_{m, n}$ and $\mathfrak{h}_{n}$ are nilpotent, which are called Heisenberg Lie superalgebras (see \cite{MGO}).
-Note that $\mathfrak{h}_{m, 0}$ is a Heisenberg Lie algebra and $\mathfrak{h}_{0, n}$ is isomorphic to the Heisenberg Lie superalgebra given in \cite{VK}, whose even part coincides with 1-dimension center.
-However, the Heisenberg Lie superalgebras with odd centers, $\mathfrak{h}_{n}$ have no analogs in Lie algebras.
+Both $\mathfrak{h}_{m, n}$ and $\mathfrak{h}_{n}$ are nilpotent.
+Note that $\mathfrak{h}_{m, 0}$ is a Heisenberg Lie algebra and $\mathfrak{h}_{0, n}$ is isomorphic to the Heisenberg Lie superalgebra considered in \cite[p.18]{VK}, whose even part coincides with 1-dimension center.
+However, the Heisenberg Lie superalgebras with odd centers, $\mathfrak{h}_{n}$, have no analogs in Lie algebras.
+We should also mention that Hegazi studied representations of the Heisenberg Lie superalgebras of even center, $\mathfrak{h}_{m, n}$, and tried to find a finite-dimensional faithful representation of $\mathfrak{h}_{m, n}$ \cite[\S 3]{Hegazi}.